Health Service Board

 Bsc (Econ) Hons, CA (ANZ), F.FINSIA, GAICD

-Mr McLean currently holds board roles with the Neurological Council of Western Australia, the Aboriginal Arts Centre Hub of Western Australia, Martu United Pty and the SwanCare Group.
+Mr McLean holds board roles with the Neurological Council of WA and the Aboriginal Arts Centre Hub Western Australia.

 Board Member